RBSC/HIC_Board/readme.txt

 The optional resistor R35 should not be installed unless the cassette input circuit doesn't work as desired.

+Please note that R39 should be 0 Ohm resistor for all computers except for HB-F1XDJ.
+On that particular computer R39 should be 220k.

 Where to buy parts
 ------------------